-While writers have long been drawn to the diverse opportunities of gig economy, word lovers of many backgrounds are now beginning to see their potential in this area as well, and with good reason.
+While writers have long been drawn to the opportunities of gig economy, experts from other backgrounds are beginning to see potential in this area as well, and with good reason.

-The ability to write intelligently about one’s unique area of interest has become an X-factor in the independent work realm, allowing solos across industries to establish greater credibility in their niches, grow their influence and capture new leads.
+The ability to write intelligently about your expertise allows solos across industries to establish greater credibility, grow their influence and capture new leads.

 First off: Don’t say you can’t make money writing in the gig economy!

 A growing number of highly successful freelancers are not trained journalists, and they’re quite open about this fact.